 As far as culinary buzzwords go, "shared plates" and "locally sourced" have remained steady contenders when generating interest in new openings.
-At The Wallace, Culver City's latest restaurant boasting sustainable California fare, executive chef Michael Teich has embraced both.
+The Wallace has embraced both.
 The space is gorgeous—Edison bulbs dangle above beautiful (albeit uncomfortable) wooden chairs and tables, while an open kitchen allows diners to get a glimpse of the local ingredients so heartily emphasized.
 Unfortunately, those ingredients, no matter how expertly sourced, did not always translate well.

 A selection of appetizers arrive in jars—there is jarred chicken liver mousse; a jar of marinated olives—and we started out strong here, with grilled flatbread and three jarred spreads: bacon marmalade, romesco and melted greens.
 For those suffering from recent heartache, skip the Ben & Jerry's and instead order this dish; the spreads could have been eaten by the spoonful and the jars scraped clean.
 If you like your carbs in a more traditional form, the Gruyère and black pepper popover comes with a delectable chive butter.